Azure/azure-sdk/docs/cpp/design.md

 #### Heap Exhaustion (Out of Memory)

 {% include requirement/MAY id="cpp-error-oom-crash" %} crash.
+For example, this may mean dereferencing a nullptr returned by malloc, or explicitly checking and calling abort.

 Note that on some comonly deployed platforms like Linux, handling heap exhaustion from user mode is not possible in a default configuration.

-> TODO: Do we want to explicitly allow crashing by dereferencing nullptr?
-That will always crash on some machines but not others.

-{% include requirement/MAY id="cpp-error-oom-bad-alloc" %} throw a C++ exception of type `std::bad_alloc` when encountering an out of memory condition.
-Note that most standard library facilities and the built in `operator new` do this automatically.
+{% include requirement/MAY id="cpp-error-oom-bad-alloc" %} propagate a C++ exception of type `std::bad_alloc` when encountering an out of memory condition.
+We do not expect the program to continue in a recoverable state after this occurs.
+Note that most standard library facilities and the built in `operator new` do this automatically, and we want to allow use of other facilities that may throw here.

+{% include requirement/MUSTNOT id="cpp-error-oom-throw" %} throw bad_alloc from the SDK code itself.

 #### Recoverable errors

-> TODO: Are we going to define our own exception hierarchy?
-This section is currently unmodified from the C guidelines.

-{% include requirement/MUST id="cpp-error-recov-reporting" %} report errors via an error code enum.
-The core library defines such an enum called `az_result`.
+{% include requirement/MUST id="cpp-error-recov-reporting" %} report errors by throwing C++ exceptions.

+> TODO: The Core library needs to provide exceptions for the common failure modes, e.g. the same values as `az_result` in the C SDK.

 For example:

 {% highlight cpp %}
+class herd {
+  bool has_shy_cats;
+public:
-AZ_NODISCARD az_result az_catherding_count_cats(az_catherding_herd* herd, int* cats) {
+  void count_cats(int* cats) {
-  if(herd->has_shy_cats) {
+    if(this->has_shy_cats) {
-    return AZ_RESULT_CATHERDING_HIDING_CATS;
+      throw std::runtime_error("shy cats are not allowed");
     }
-  *cats = herd->num_cats;
+    *cats = this->num_cats;
-  return AZ_OK;
   }
+};
 {% endhighlight %}

-{% include requirement/MUST id="cpp-error-recov-nodiscard" %} mark all functions returning errors as `AZ_NODISCARD`.
-This will cause supported compilers to emit a warning if the caller ignores the error code.

-{% include requirement/MUST id="cpp-error-recov-success" %} return `AZ_OK` or `AZ_RESULT_MEOW` from successful functions, unless the function has no error conditions.

 {% include requirement/MUST id="cpp-error-recov-error" %} produce a recoverable error when any HTTP request fails with an HTTP status code that is not defined by the service/Swagger as a successful status code.

-{% include requirement/MUST id="cpp-error-recov-document" %} document all recoverable errors each function generates.
+{% include requirement/MUST id="cpp-error-recov-document" %} document all exceptions each function and its transitive dependencies may throw, except for `std::bad_alloc`.

 ## Support for non-HTTP protocols

-> TODO: Implement gneral guidelines for non-HTTP protocols
+> TODO: Implement general guidelines for non-HTTP protocols

 ## Memory management